fare/asdf/README.md

           -- auxiliaries of [index.html](doc/index.html)

 * [test/](test/)
-    * regression test scripts (and ancillary files) for developers to check that they don't unintentionally break any of the functionality of ASDF.
+    * Regression test scripts (and ancillary files) for developers to check that they don't unintentionally break any of the functionality of ASDF.
-      Far from covering all of ASDF, but a good start.
+      They are far from covering all of ASDF, but they are a good start.

 * [contrib/](contrib/)
-    * a few contributed files that show case how to use ASDF or help with debugging it or debugging programs that use it.
+    * A few contributed files that show case how to use ASDF or help with debugging it or debugging programs that use it.

 * [debian/](debian/)
-    * files for packaging on Debian, Ubuntu, etc.
+    * Files for packaging on Debian, Ubuntu, etc.
       (now only present in the debian branch).

 * [build/](build/)
-    * where the `Makefile` and `asdf-tools` store their output files, including
+    * Where the `Makefile` and `asdf-tools` store their output files, including
         * `asdf.lisp` -- the current one-file deliverable of ASDF
         * `asdf-*.lisp` -- for upgrade test purposes, old versions
         * `asdf-tools` -- the executable for asdf-tools (.exe on Windows)